On importance sampling and independent Metropolis-Hastings with an unbounded weight function: Introduction

 \subsection{Importance sampling}

 Self-normalized importance sampling (IS) is described in Algorithm~\ref{alg:snis}, see also Chapter 9.2 in \citet{mcbook}.
-Central to importance sampling is the weight function defined as
+Central to IS is the weight function:

 Since multiplicative constants in $\omega$ have no effect on the IS estimator \eqref{eq:def:Fhat}, it can be computed as long as the user can evaluate a function proportional to $\omega$ in \eqref{eq:weightfunction}.
-Unless specified otherwise, by IS we will refer to the self-normalized procedure in Algorithm~\ref{alg:snis}; and not to the more basic estimator $N^{-1} \sum_{n=1}^N \omega(x_n) f(x_n)$ that depends on the multiplicative constant in $\omega$.
+Unless specified otherwise, by IS we refer to the self-normalized version as in Algorithm~\ref{alg:snis} rather than the more basic estimator $N^{-1} \sum_{n=1}^N \omega(\x_n) f(\x_n)$ that depends on the multiplicative constant in $\omega$.

+For brevity we sometimes write $\bfx$ for $(\x_1,\ldots,\x_N)$, and $\FN$ for $\FN(\bfx)$ -- the IS estimator, and $\ZN$ for $\ZN(\bfx)$ -- the normalizing constant estimator, when the dependence on $\bfx$ is clear from the context.
+We make the following assumption throughout.